 Measurements of ingredients will depend on how large a container you will be using.
 Therefore, I am not going to give any specific measurements as it is not necessary.
 It will depend totally upon you.
 Mix in chalk until the color blends completely.

-Add the amount of drops of fragrance oil that you would like.
+Add the amount of drops of essential oil that you would like.
 Of course, this too will depend on how strong the scent you would like.
-I added about 15 drops for mines according to the size of the container that I was using.
-Stir into the baking soda.
+You may want to start off with at least 2 teaspoons of essential oil (or just start shaking the essential oil from the jar) and continue to add essential oil until you get to desired scent.
+You want to make sure that you can detect the smell of the oil in the baking soda.
+Stir.
 It will form little wet balls at first.
 Just continue to stir and press down the little balls until they blend into the baking soda.

 I’m using cheese shakers that I had and an air freshener container that no longer had any scent to it.
 The great thing about these two types are that they already have holes in the top so you won’t have to make any holes.